Piecewise-linear maps with heterogeneous chaos: Establishing heterogeneous chaos

-where the three $c$'s and $d$'s depend on the symbol set $\mathbb X$, and the three $d$'s are positive and $\ne 1$.
-Since the Jacobian matrix of such a map is diagonal, we will refer to any map as in \eqref{mapsto:affine} as a {\bf linear diagonal map}. \allblack See in particular Eqs.~\eqref{tau},\eqref{eq:3D-HC}.
-For $p\in\cube$ or when $x\in[0,1]$ is the X coordinate of $p$, we may write for example
+where $p=(x,y,z)$ and the three $c$'s and $d$'s depend on the symbol set containing $p$.
+Since the Jacobian matrix of such a map is diagonal, we refer to a map as in \eqref{mapsto:affine} as a {\bf linear diagonal map}.
+The inverse map $F^{-1}$ is a linear diagonal map on each of the boxes $F(S),$ $S\in\{A,B,C,D\}$ which are symbol sets for $F^{-1}$.